ivan006/Course-Work--Notes/Destiny Code/readme.md

 ## A political philosophy position

 - Our perspective shapes our destiny.
-- We have a people centered perspective.
+- Perspective: We have a people centered perspective.
-  - This leads us to believing that heirarchies of people and thus inequality is natural.
+  - Belief: This leads us to believing that heirarchies of people and thus inequality is natural.
-  - This motivates us to re-enforce inequality onto ourselves.
+  - Behaviour: This motivates us to re-enforce inequality onto ourselves.
-  - This can be seen in the widespread encouragement of obedience like we have in school, university and most companies.
+  - Resultant destiny: This can be seen in the widespread encouragement of obedience like we have in school, university and most companies.
-- If we adopted an asset centered perspective it would create equality.
+- Perspective: If we adopted an asset centered perspective it would create equality.
-  - This leads us to believing that it is not hierarchies of people but hierarchies of assets that is natural.
+  - Belief: This leads us to believing that it is not hierarchies of people but hierarchies of assets that is natural.
-  - This will motivates us to re-enforce equality onto ourselves.
+  - Behaviour: This will motivates us to re-enforce equality onto ourselves.
-  - This would cause our schools, universities and companies to become harmonious.
+  - Result destiny: This would cause our schools, universities and companies to become harmonious.